"QUANTUM SHOT" #265

 Zemaitis engraved guitar:

 Weirdomatic has collected more examples of bizarre bass guitars.
-They look like a piece of art and play like a Gibson guitar.
+They look like a piece of art and play perhaps almost good as a Gibson guitar (well, maybe not that good).
 Here is a couple of our favorites:

 This one is made from "Ouija" board, apparently for communicating with the "Grateful Dead":